Introduction

 The main risk factors for otitis media with effusion include:

-• Mucociliary disorders, such as Cystic Fibrosis or Primary Ciliary Dyskinesia
+- Mucociliary disorders, such as Cystic Fibrosis, Primary Ciliary Dyskinesia or Kartagener’s Syndrome

 Clinical Features

-The most common clinical feature of otitis media with effusion is difficulty hearing* (affecting one or both ears) and representing a conductive hearing loss.
+The most common clinical feature of otitis media with effusion is difficulty hearing* (affecting one or both ears) and delay in speech and language development.

-On examination, the tympanic membrane will appear dull (Fig. 2) and the light reflex will be lost, indicating fluid in the middle ear.
-There may also be a bubble seen behind the TM.
+On examination, the tympanic membrane will appear dull (Fig. 2) with a yellowish tinge, indicating fluid in the middle ear.
+There may also be a bubble or fluid-level seen behind the TM.
 The external ear will be normal.

 *In young children this may be noticed as difficulty with attention at school or poor speech and language development